 Pretend to be With a Group

-If you travel alone it is sometimes wise to pretend to be with a group who you will “meet soon”.
-This is also handy when trying to leave awkward situations.
-I know of females who invent imaginary partners that are back in the hotel, carry photos of a male friend claiming them to be their husband, or wear a fake wedding ring (which I term the “deterrent ring”) in order to keep away unwanted attention.
+If you travel alone, it is sometimes wise to pretend to be with a group who you will “meet soon”.
+It is also handy when trying to leave awkward situations.
+I know of females who invent imaginary partners that are back in the hotel, carry photos of a male friend claiming them to be their husband, or wear a fake wedding ring (which I term the “deterrent ring”) to keep away unwanted attention.

 Alcohol and Drugs

-I don’t drink alcohol nor take drugs, but reports of young people dying overseas reveals a trend of being drunk and alone – whether they are drinking alone or they wander off from their friends.
-If you are not with someone who has an emotional attachment to you, avoid getting drunk or high.
-Being isolated when you are not in complete control of yourself is the most dangerous combination when you travel– avoid it at all times.
-As mentioned before, alcohol and drugs impair your intuition as to the danger or otherwise of a person or situation.
-If you do wish to have a drink at night and you are alone, use the bar (if they have one) in the place where you are staying – very little is going to go wrong in that very short journey from the bar to your bed in the same hotel.
+I don’t drink alcohol nor take drugs, but reports of young people dying during overseas travel reveal a trend of being drunk and alone – whether they are drinking alone in the first instance or when they wander off from their friends while intoxicated.
+If you are not with someone who has a strong emotional attachment to you (that means someone you have known for at least a few weeks), avoid getting drunk or high.
+Being isolated when you are not in complete control of yourself is the most dangerous combination when you travel – avoid it at all times.
+As mentioned before, alcohol and drugs impair your intuition as to the danger or otherwise of a person, situation, or location.
+If you do wish to have a drink at night and you are alone, use the bar (if they have one) in the place where you are staying – very little is going to go wrong in that very short journey from the bar to your bed in the same hotel or hostel.

 Alone at Night

-You are not going to walk down a dark alley alone or through an unlit park at night in your home city, so why do it when travelling.
-Stay where the crowds are and you are less likely to find trouble.
-Some cities may not even be safe if you are part of the crowd.
+You are not going to walk down a dark alley alone or through an unlit park at night in your home city, so why even do it when travelling.
+Stay where the crowds are, and you are less likely to find trouble.
+Some cities may not also be safe if you are part of the group.
 If locals are telling you this, then the simple answer is not to go out during the evening.
 In some places, you will be informed that under no circumstances should you walk outside at night and to take a taxi instead.
-I know of a traveller who was given that advice by hotel staff as he was leaving the hotel in a certain unnamed city, but he insisted to walk a few short blocks to his destination.
+I know of a traveller who was given that advice by the hotel staff as he was leaving the hotel in a certain unnamed city, but he insisted on walking a few short blocks to his destination.
 Guess what – he was robbed.

 Arriving at Night